bibleexchange/courses/homiletics-2/en/3100_textual-sermon.md

 ### Success

 The success of the textual sermon.
 Dependent upon the selection of the text.
 Certain texts are better suited to textual treatment.
 Other texts are best treated in a topical manner.
 Many texts can be treated in a variety of different ways.

-### Precise language

-Division of the text in its precise language.
-At clear, natural breaking points within the text.
-A correct interpretation of the words of the text.
-The meaning in the original language (Strong’s, Vine’s).
-Considering the context of the word within the verse.
-Considering the context of the verse within the entire passage.

 ### Distinguishing characteristics of this type of sermon